Matt-Christopherson/picture-chat/README.md

 # Picture Chat
 ## Description
+Picture Chat is an new and exciting social media platform designed to revolutionize the way you connect with friends.
+Express yourself through doodles and handwritten notes, making every conversation unique and personal.
+Engage with our community by reacting to your favorite drawings on the timeline, and contribute your own to join the conversation!
 ## User Story
+AS A casual artist
+I WANT to share and react to others' doodles
+SO THAT I can connect with others online in a unique and fun way
 ## Usage
+Use the canvas to whip up a simple doodle in minutes.
+Be sure to have fun and don't worry about making the perfect drawing.
+When you're done, click the post button to add your drawing to the timeline!
 ## Screenshots

 ## Credits
+Created by Alex Ryder, Connor Spendlove, Matthew Christopherson, Parker Rappleye, Tyler Sanford, and Zeno Gallegos.
 ## Links
 - [Project repository](https://github.com/Matt-Christopherson/picture-chat)
 - [Alex Ryder GitHub](https://github.com/Zorzorac05)